 - anxiety and restlessness

-- low blood pressure and weakness
+- low blood pressure

 - chest pain radiating to your neck, shoulders, or

 - trouble breathing or taking deep breaths